 Defy – Northern California

-The Defy Northern California chapter was founded in late 2015 with the launch of its in-prison program, CEO of Your New Life in partnership with the California Department of Corrections and Rehabilitation.
-Defy NorCal launched its post-release program in 2017 which includes CEO of Your New Life for people in the community with criminal histories and a business and entrepreneurship incubator for program participants seeking to start their own business.
+The Defy Northern California chapter was founded in late 2014 through the support of Google.org.
+In 2015, Defy NorCal launched its in-prison program, CEO of Your New Life, in partnership with the California Department of Corrections and Rehabilitation.
+Defy NorCal’s post-release program includes CEO of Your New Life for people in the community with criminal histories and a business and entrepreneurship incubator for program participants seeking to start their own business.

 Meet the Local Team